kenyan-german-links.com

 Register Your Profile

 Contact agencies that specialize in your industry.
 Submit a well-written CV (Lebenslauf) and cover letter.
 German employers pay a lot of attention to how CVs are formatted — use a clean, professional format.
 A photo is often expected in Germany, though it is not legally required.
+In case you need help with creating a compelling Lebenslauf(CV) get in touch with us.

 Be Honest and Clear